 The Turkoman Horse or Turkmene is an extinct horse breed.
 It’s an Oriental horse from the steppers of a desert called Turkoman.
 The Turkoman partook in breeding a range of horses.
-It influenced many breeds including the Akhal-Teke Horse, Thoroughbred, Yomud, Goklan, and Nokhorli.
+It influenced several breeds including the Akhal-Teke Horse, Thoroughbred, Yomud, Goklan, and Nokhorli.
 With Turkoman’s fantastic health, good stamina, and also their sleek coat, these horses were a symbol of prestige and power.

-Here’s a review of the Turkoman Horse breed and its interesting facts.
+Here’s a detailed review of the Turkoman Horse breed and its interesting facts.

 Turkoman Horse History